 - The use of digital technologies to create new (or alter existing) business processes, cultures, and customer experiences has become a strategic imperative as enterprises seek to meet changing business and market needs.
 This digital transformation has been driven by digital technologies such as social media, mobile devices, artificial intelligence, and cloud computing. - Software as a service (SaaS), another of these transformative digital technologies, delivers mission-critical cloud applications and services that are disrupting the software industry.
 Initially adopted by internet- and cloud-native businesses, and still in the nascent stages of utility, SaaS has begun to penetrate the mother lode of large mainstream enterprise markets.
 As the strategic necessity of implementing software enhancements as they become available becomes increasingly apparent, businesses are being driven to adopt the SaaS model.
-With penetration rates remaining relatively low, SaaS expansion opportunities over the coming decade look substantial. - The COVID-19 pandemic has highlighted the prudence and in many cases, the necessity - of working from home or at other offsite locations.
-Investors are viewing tech companies with products and services that facilitate seamless offsite work and communication capabilities with renewed appreciation. - We look for companies positioned to benefit from increased business spending on technology.
-This includes investing in industries such as 5G, SaaS, business intelligence (AI), semiconductors, cloud storage and software, and life sciences tools.
+With penetration rates remaining relatively low, SaaS expansion opportunities over the coming decade look substantial. - We look for companies positioned to benefit from increased business spending on technology.
+This includes investing in industries such as 5G, SaaS, business intelligence (AI), semiconductors, cloud storage and software, and life sciences tools. - We think the continued ramping-up of data/information/ entertainment usage across a broad range of devices and applications, along with digital payments, are among the areas that offer long-duration opportunities and huge addressable markets for companies with the right technologies.
+Business and consumer behaviors have clearly changed, with adoption and uptake rates inflecting higher.